Nor'easter: Formation

 In the upper atmosphere, the strong winds of the jet stream remove and replace rising air from the Atlantic more rapidly than the Atlantic air is replaced at lower levels; this and the Coriolis force help develop a strong storm.
-The storm tracks northeast along the East Coast, normally from North Carolina to Long Island, then moves toward the area east of Cape Cod.
+The storm tracks northeast along the East Coast, normally from North Carolina to Long Island, then tracks east toward the waters off Cape Cod.
 Counterclockwise winds around the low-pressure system blow the moist air over land.
 The relatively warm, moist air meets cold air coming southward from Canada.
 The low increases the surrounding pressure difference, which causes the very different air masses to collide at a faster speed.
 When the difference in temperature of the air masses is larger, so is the storm's instability, turbulence, and thus severity.

 The nor'easters taking the East Coast track usually indicates the presence of a high-pressure area in the vicinity of Nova Scotia.
 Sometimes a nor'easter will move slightly inland and bring rain to the cities on the coastal plain (New York City, Philadelphia, Baltimore, etc.) and snow in New England (Boston northward).
 On occasion, nor'easters can pull cold air as far south as Virginia or North Carolina, bringing wet snow inland in those areas for a brief time.
 Such a storm will rapidly intensify, tracking northward and following the topography of the East Coast, sometimes continuing to grow stronger during its entire existence.
 A nor'easter usually reaches its peak intensity while off the Canadian coast.
 The storm then reaches Arctic areas, and can reach intensities equal to that of a weak hurricane.
 It then meanders throughout the North Atlantic and can last for several weeks.

-Meteorologists use the Miller Classification to determine the track and severity of a nor'easter.
+Meteorologists use the Miller classification to determine the track and severity of a nor'easter.
 The technique is named after J.E.
 Miller, who created the system in 1946.
-The Miller Classification classified storms into two categories: Type A and Type B. Type A storms form in the Gulf of Mexico or along the coast of Georgia or South Carolina, and cause heavy snow mainly to parts of the Mid-Atlantic, New England, and Atlantic Canada.
-Type B storms form from a parent low-pressure system over the Ohio Valley, which then undergoes a center reformation onto the Gulf Stream.
-These storms can bring a swath of wintry precipitation from the Great Plains and the Ohio River Valley to the Southeastern United States and New England.
+The Miller classification classified storms into two categories: type A and type B. Type A storms form in the Gulf of Mexico or along the coast of Georgia or South Carolina, and cause heavy snow mainly to parts of the inland upper south, Mid-Atlantic, New England, and Atlantic Canada.
+Type B storms form from a parent low-pressure system over the Ohio Valley, which then undergoes a center reformation over Gulf Stream off North Carolina or Virginia.
+These storms can bring a swath of wintry precipitation from the Great Plains and the Ohio River Valley to the Middle Atlantic and New England.